 What is a cumulative frequency diagram?

-A cumulative frequency diagram is a method in statistics of taking a distributon (shown by frequencies) and making it into an ordered distribution so that we can analyse it in detail.
+A cumulative frequency diagram is a method in statistics of taking a distribution (shown by frequencies) and making it into an ordered distribution, so that we can analyse it in detail.

 What does cumulative frequency mean?

-Cumulative comes from the same root word as accumulate which means 'to build up'.
-Cumulative frequencies means to 'build up the frequencies.'
+Cumulative comes from the same root word as accumulate, which means 'to build up'.
+Cumulative frequencies mean to 'build up the frequencies.'

-Example: Here are the marks for 50 students in a Maths exam.
+Here are the marks for 50 students in a maths exam.